Darin755/darin755/README.md

 ## This is Darin755 website on github

 ## About Me
- - I am a high school graduate (2022) who is planning on attending UCCS this fall for computer science
- - I am a Fedora Linux user
+ - I am a student at UCCS studing Computer Science.
+I use Fedora linux and have been using linux since 2016.

 > ## Projects
 > - [browser-linux](https://github.com/Darin755/browser-linux)